Complex Pathology

 6OHDA In Vivo Model

-Our 6-hydroxydopamine (6OHDA) model is a unilateral lesion model in which the Nigro-Striatal pathway is damaged.
-Since systemically administered 6OHDA fails to cross the blood-brain barrier, we instead stereotaxically inject toxin directly into the brain region of interest, typically the substantia nigra (SN), ventral tegmental area (VTA) or striatum.
+The 6-hydroxydopamine (6OHDA) model is a unilateral lesion model for Parkinson’s disease used to study damage to the Nigro-Striatal pathway.
+Since 6OHDA cannot cross the blood-brain barrier when administered systemically, it is delivered via stereotaxic injection directly into targeted brain regions, including the substantia nigra (SN), ventral tegmental area (VTA), or striatum.

 Paw placement test was performed in rats at various time points throughout the study.
 Vehicle treated animals were compared to test therapy. -